JanoPL/Routeslist/Readme.md

 ## Contributing

-Contributions are always welcome, whether adding/suggesting new features, bug fixes, documenting new file formats or simply editing some grammar. for this create new github issue and descript your problem and add issue tag for Bug/enhancement
+Contributions are always welcome, whether adding/suggesting new features, bug fixes, documenting new file formats, or simply editing grammar.
+To contribute, create a new GitHub issue describing your problem and add the appropriate Bug/Enhancement tag.